Port of Rotterdam: Flood barriers

 The Port of Rotterdam and its surrounding area is susceptible to a storm surge from the North Sea.
 As part of the Delta Works plan, the Maeslantkering flood barrier was constructed from 1991 to 1997 to protect the area.
 This flood barrier consists of two huge doors that normally rest in a dry dock besides the Nieuwe Waterweg.
 When a flood of 3 m above NAP (mean sea level) is predicted, the barrier is activated.
 The dry dock is flooded, and the gates rotate around a pivot to float into position, like caissons, and sunk in place.
 When the water level recedes enough to open the gates, they are floated back into their docks.
 Another barrier, the Hartelkering, is situated in the Hartelkanaal.

 Sustainability

 The Port of Rotterdam aims to be emissions-free by the year 2050.
 In 2018, the Port Authority CEO launched a EUR 5 million incentive scheme for climate-friendly shipping.
 According to Benchmarkia's Industrial Park Ranking, Rotterdam Harbour has been ranked 20th among all industrial parks worldwide based on sustainability.

 The port participates in the Green Award programme, offering discounts on seaport dues for certified sea-going vessels and using Green Award verification for certain sustainability incentives; the Authority also applies a 5% emissions-data discount on inland port dues via the Green Award system.
 In 2024, the Port Authority reported €5.6 million in rebates through the Green Award and Environmental Ship Index schemes.

+This includes high-power electricity connections that will allow suitably equipped ships to turn off their engines whilst in port, a process known as cold ironing.